Precious metals differ from other metals in that they cannot rust. The more resistant to corrosion and oxidation, the more noble the metal.

 Our gold-plated jewellery is covered in a layer of 18 ct. gold.
 The layer can be applied in different thicknesses.
-Rings, bracelets and necklaces have a slightly thicker coverage as friction with the skin can accelerate wear and tear.
+Bracelets, necklaces and rings have a slightly thicker coverage as friction with the skin can accelerate wear and tear.
 When loved intensively, it is normal for gold-plated jewellery to lose a bit of its glow.
 Do not hesitate to reach out via the contact form or to come by one of our boutiques to discuss your regilding request.
 Make your gold-plated silver jewellery shine year in, year out with our care tips.

 18 ct. yellow gold